few-far/stacheless/README.md

 - [x] Collection Trees
 - [x] Navigations
 - [x] Navigation Trees
-- [X] Global Sets
-- [X] Global Variables
+- [X] Globals
 - [X] Taxonomies
-- [ ] Terms
+- [X] Terms
-- [ ] Assets
+- [X] Assets
-- [ ] Asset Containers
+- [X] Asset Containers
 - [ ] Forms
 - [ ] Submissions

-It supports the following Statamic concepts:

-- [x] Multi-site
+- [ ] Blueprints
+- [ ] Fieldsets

+For Users, Group and Permissions it’s recommended you use the built in Statamic solution: https://statamic.dev/tips/storing-users-in-a-database

 ## Why?

-> When you want to run Statamic in a container, but also have the data in a database.
+> A fast and scaleable method to store and access Statamic data via a database.

 ## How to Install